AMCN41R/harness/README.md

 ```

 ## HarnessBase Class
-The HarnessBase class is an abstract class that, during construction, loads the Harness settings and data files, and configures the Mongo instance defined inside the settings file.
+The `HarnessBase` class is an abstract class that, during construction, loads the Harness settings and data files, and configures the Mongo instance defined inside the settings file.
-Using the HarnessBase class with a Harness Settings file and a Harness Data file(s) is the simplest and easiest way to configure a Mongo instance...
+Using the `HarnessBase` class with a Harness Settings file and a Harness Data file(s) is the simplest and easiest way to configure a Mongo instance...

 1. Create json file containing an array of json objects (one file per mongo collection)
 2. Create a settings file
-3. Make your test class extend HarnessBase
+3. Make your test class extend `HarnessBase`
-4. Optionally annotate your test class with the HarnessConfig attribute to specify the file path of your settings file.
+4. Optionally annotate your test class with the `HarnessConfig` attribute to specify the file path of your settings file.
 If the attribute is not present, or a configuration file path is not specified on the attribute, a default value of [ClassName].json will be used.

 ### Manual
-A manual version on the HarnessBase class will work in the same way (inheritance and attribute) but will require a method call to configure Mongo, rather than it happening in the constructor.
+A manual version on the `HarnessBase` class will work in the same way (inheritance and attribute) but will require a method call to configure Mongo, rather than it happening in the constructor.

 ### XUnit Test Fixture
 A version that is configured to work with the XUnit class fixture design (a shared context between tests, similar to NUnit SetUp and TearDown).
 The default behaviour of XUnit is to create a new instance of the test class for each test inside it.
-If using the HarnessBase, this would result in the database being deleted (depending on the settings) and re-created for every test.
+If using the `HarnessBase`, this would result in the database being deleted (depending on the settings) and re-created for every test.
 Using this base class will ensure this only happens once for a group of tests.

 ## XUnit Examples

 ### Auto Configuration
 To use Harness:
-- add the HarnessConfig attribute to the class that contains the tests
+- add the `HarnessConfig` attribute to the class that contains the tests
 - specify the relative path to the Harness settings file by setting the ConfigFilePath variable
-- have the class that contains the tests extend HarnessBase
+- have the class that contains the tests extend `HarnessBase`

-When a test is run, the HarnessBase class will use the settings file to put the mongo databases specified within it into the desired state.
+When a test is run, the `HarnessBase` class will use the settings file to put the mongo databases specified within it into the desired state.
 This will happen automatically when the class constructor is called.

-The HarnessBase class exposes the IMongoClient objects that it created while setting up the databases so that, if required, they can be re-used in the tests.
+The `HarnessBase` class exposes the `IMongoClient` objects that it created while setting up the databases so that, if required, they can be re-used in the tests.
 This is exposed as a a `Dictionary<string, IMongoClient>` where the dictionary key in the mongo server connection string.

 ```csharp
 [HarnessConfig(ConfigFilePath = "ExampleSettings.json")]